Living With a Septic System

-However, a failing system can be a source of pollution, not to mention a public health concern., A failed septic system can result in pollution of yours water well system, as well as that of your neighbours, can cause property damage, and disease outbreaks.
+However, a failing system can be a source of pollution, not to mention a public health concern.
+A failed septic system can result in pollution of your water well system, as well as that of your neighbours, can cause property damage, and disease outbreaks.
 Replacing a septic system can cost thousands of dollars, so understanding how to tend to a septic system, and regular maintenance will be important.

 A standard septic tank system has three main parts:

 A septic tank's purpose is to separate solids from the wastewater, store and partially decompose as much solid material as possible, while allowing the liquid (or effluent) to go to the drainfield. ...more

 After solids settle in the septic tank, the liquid wastewater (or effluent) is discharged to the drainfield, also known as an absorption or leach field....more

 The soil below the drainfield provides the final treatment and disposal of the septic tank effluent.
 After the wastewater has passed into the soil, organisms in the soil treat the effluent before it percolates downward and outward, eventually entering ground or surface water.
 The type of soil also impacts the effectiveness of the drainfield; for instance, clay soils may be too tight to allow much wastewater to pass through and gravelly soil may be too coarse to provide much treatment.

 Homeowners and residents have a great effect on septic system performance.
 Using more water than the system was designed to handle can cause a failure.
 Also disposal of chemical or excess organic matter, such as that from a garbage disposal, can destroy a septic system.
 The following maintenance tips can help your system provide long-term, effective treatment of household waste.